Hunter and Trapper Education

 - Via mail to: LDWF Education Program, PO Box 98000, Baton Rouge, LA 70898.

 If your exemption is granted, remember that this exemption is valid in Louisiana only.
 For more information, call 225.765.2932.

 Other States’ Hunter Education Requirements

 Hunters planning hunting trips to other states should check the hunter education requirements of their destination state well in advance of their trip as other states’ requirements differ.
 For instance, hunters traveling to Colorado must have hunter education certification if they were born on or after January 1, 1949.
 All states and Canadian provinces honor Louisiana’s Hunter Education Certification.

 Next time you renew your driver’s license at the Office of Motor Vehicles, you can add a Hunter Education endorsement to your license for free.
 If you have this endorsement, you do not have to carry your Hunter Education Certification Card with you as long as you have your driver’s license.

 Bowhunter education is not mandatory in Louisiana.
 However, LDWF offers a bowhunter education course to provide bowhunters with safety and skills training.
 Most classes require advance registration.
 View upcoming courses and register online.

 Other states may require bowhunter education; be sure to check requirements before bowhunting in another state.

-While trapper education is not mandatory in Louisiana, the Louisiana Trappers and Alligator Hunters Association offers a free trapper education workshops to demonstrate trapping basics such as trap types and history, how to set traps, and how to handle them safely.
-The LTAHA also offers classes for trapper education instructors to ensure all instructors are teaching beginners the same information—ethical, legal trapping with proper equipment and simple, successful trapping techniques.
+While trapper education is not mandatory in Louisiana, LDWF has partnered with the Louisiana Trappers and Alligator Hunters Association to offer free trapper education workshops to demonstrate trapping basics such as trap types and history, how to set traps, and how to handle them safely.
+Please see the Louisiana Fur Advisory Council for more information.

 Frequently Asked Questions